RyanJarv/minecraft_server/README.md

   berks vendor
   ```

-6. OPTIONAL: Give your self admin access add your username and ssh public key to ./cookbooks/my_minecraft_server/default.rb
+6. OPTIONAL: Create your own admin account by adding a username and your ssh public key to ./cookbooks/my_minecraft_server/default.rb

   ```ruby
   node.override['admin']['name'] = '<your user name>'